-Before using this information and the product it supports, read the information in the appendix entitled "Notices."
+Note: Before using this information and the product it supports, read the information in "Notices" on page D-1.
+This edition replaces G229-6367-00.
 This document contains proprietary information of IBM.
 It is provided under a license agreement and is protected by copyright law.
-The information contained in this publication does not include any product warranties, and any statements provided in this manual should not be interpreted as such.
+The information contained in this publication does not include any product warranties, and any statements provided in this publication should not be interpreted as such.